vicjohnson1213/Ideas/Desktop.md

 Desktop apps that people can use for stuff.
 It's a pretty broad category, so it's getting a pretty broad description.

+### Pixel Art Editor

+An editor to create pixel art.

+- Layers
+- Selection
+- Controls
+  - Keyboard shortcuts for common tools
+  - <kbd>Ctrl</kbd>+<kbd>Scroll</kbd> (or something) to switch selected color
+  - Shift to keep a straight line
+  - Edit an entire line at once

 ### Superflight Modding Framework

 Download, install, uninstall, and otherwise manage mods for Superflight.